 Tech teams rely on IT methodology frameworks.
 To execute a body of work or work project effectively, your team need to know the structure their work will take.

-Here are some of the IT methodologies that are most valued by tech leaders, why they are so highly valued, and why they may not be right for your project.
+Here are some of the IT methodologies that are most valued by tech leaders.
+We look at why they’re so highly regarded, and why they may (or may not) be right for your project.

 DevOps is so widely used because it aims to resolve any disconnect between your development and operations teams.
 By uniting these two teams in a continuous development process, DevOps goes beyond just improving communications.
-Instead it removes the barriers between these traditionally siloed teams.
+It removes the barriers between these traditionally siloed teams.

 Unlike some of the other IT Methodologies, DevOps emphasises the constant testing and delivery of a product.
 It uses automation to accelerate the production process enabling code to be continuously delivered to the end-user.
 This methodology results in swifter and more reliable update releases which in turn, means happier customers.